SAP/spartacus-docs/_pages/dev/features/asm.md

 Here are a few setup steps that are important and/or specific to get ASM working with Spartacus:

-### ASM backend requirment
+### ASM Back End Requirements

-ASM in spartacus requires SAP Commerce Cloud version 1905.5.
-Version 1905.5 is required to enable cors in `assistedservicewebservices` endpoints.
+ASM in Spartacus requires SAP Commerce Cloud version 1905.5.
+Version 1905.5 is required to enable CORS in `assistedservicewebservices` endpoints.

-The ASM feature in spartacus requires the following extensions:
+The ASM feature in Spartacus requires the following extensions:

 - assistedservicewebservices Extension
 - assistedservicestorefront AddOn

-### Grant asagentgroup cms premissions
+### Granting asagentgroup CMS Permissions

-The user group `asagentgroup` needs specific rights to read cms data from OCC.
+The user group `asagentgroup` needs specific rights to read CMS data from OCC.

 #### Option 1: Initialize from scratch with 1905.5